2010 Arizona Cardinals season: Week 16: vs. Dallas Cowboys

 This game marked the second time the Cardinals hosted the Cowboys on Christmas Day, after a 1995 Monday Night Football contest.

 Week 17: at San Francisco 49ers

 The Cardinals' final game was an NFC West rivalry rematch against the 49ers.
-The Cardinals trailed early as QB Alex Smith completed a 37-yard TD pass to WR Ted Ginn Jr., followed in the 2nd quarter by kicker Jeff Reed making a 39-yard field goal.
-The Cardinals narrowed the lead as QB John Skelton completed a 10-yard TD pass to WR Larry Fitzgerald, but fell further behind after Smith completed a 59-yard TD pass to TE Vernon Davis, followed by RB Brian Westbrook running 6 yards to the endzone for a touchdown twice in succession.
-Arizona's offense continued to have problems as Richard Bartel's pass was intercepted by CB Tarell Brown and returned 62 yards for a touchdown.
+The Cardinals trailed early as quarterback Alex Smith completed a 37-yard touchdown pass to wide receiver Ted Ginn Jr., followed in the second quarter by kicker Jeff Reed making a 39-yard field goal.
+The Cardinals narrowed the lead as quarterback John Skelton completed a 10-yard touchdown pass to wide receiver Larry Fitzgerald, but fell further behind after Smith completed a 59-yard touchdown pass to tight end Vernon Davis, followed by running back Brian Westbrook running 6 yards to the endzone for a touchdown twice in succession.
+Arizona's offense continued to have problems as Richard Bartel's pass was intercepted by cornerback Tarell Brown and returned 62 yards for a touchdown.

-With the loss, the Cardinals finish with a 5–11 record.
+With the loss, the Cardinals finished with a 5–11 record.